JOY6IX9INE/OperaGX-Discord-Promo-Gen/README.md

 ## Features

 - Multi-threaded promo code generation
-- Proxy support for enhanced privacy
+- Proxy support to bypass rate limits
-- Rate limiting handling
 - User-friendly console interface

 ## How to Use